Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Small spectral networks

 We also assume that for each $s\in P$ an order on $\pi^{-1}(s)=\{s_i^{(1)},...,s_i^{(k)}\}$ is given by $s_i^{(1)}<s_i^{(2)}<...<s_i^{(k)}$.
 This order on the fiber over $s$ is an additional structure on the covering.

 Now we are ready to define small spectral networks, which are a simplified but still useful version of general spectral networks.
-We follow the definition from \cite{Alessandrini_vid}, which is equivalent to the original definition introduced by D.~Gaiotto--G. Moore--A. Neitzke in \cite{Gaiotto:2012rg}.
+We follow the definition from \cite{Alessandrini_vid}, which is equivalent to the original definition by Gaiotto--Moore--Neitzke in \cite{Gaiotto:2012rg}.